weld/weld-testing/junit-jupiter/README.md

 There are two extensions you can choose from.
 While both are ultimately achieving the same thing, each opts for a different approach.

-`WeldJunit5Extension.class` is the original one where you declaratively configure the container, much like booting Weld SE itself.
+`WeldJUnitJupiterExtension.class` is the original one where you declaratively configure the container, much like booting Weld SE itself.
 There are some additional builder patterns on top of that allowing for easy addition of mocked beans and such.
 The advantage of this approach is that you have complete control over what gets into the Weld container and can easily change that.
 On the other hand, it may be rather verbose and requires you to add a specifically annotated field to every test (described below).

-`WeldJunit5AutoExtension.class` is more of an annotation based approach where you don't need any special field in your test class.
+`WeldJUnitJupiterAutoExtension.class` is more of an annotation based approach where you don't need any special field in your test class.
 In fact, you don't need anything except the JUnit `@ExtendWith` and our extension will try its best to find out what classes should be added to the Weld container as beans.
 This of course makes some assumptions on your tests which may not always be met, hence there is a bunch of annotations which allow you to configure the container further.
 Advantages of this approach are quick setup for basic cases, less verbose code and that eerie feeling that things are happening automagically.